-This site records all the material from 2006 New Zealand Peoples Inquiry into Aerial Spraying.
-There were 70 overflights releasing Foray48B pesticide over 200,000 NZ citizens in West Auckland, New Zealand with the aim of “getting rid of” the invasive Australian Painted Apple Moth.
+This site records material from the 2006 New Zealand People’s Inquiry into the Impacts and Effects of Aerial Spraying Pesticide over Urban Areas of Auckland.
+There were over 70 flights releasing the Btk pesticide over 200,000 citizens in West Auckland with the aim of “getting rid of” the invasive Australian Painted Apple Moth.

-Four commissioners sat for a week hearing the submission of over 100 people from all walks of life, who described the health, medical, social and economic impacts of the government aerial spraying campaign A year after the hearings the Commissioners produced their comprehensive report and recommendations.
+Four commissioners sat for a week hearing the testimony of over 100 people from all walks of life, who described the health, medical, social and economic impacts of the government aerial spraying campaign.
+A year after the hearings the Commissioners published their comprehensive Report and Recommendations.

 Yet such an extensive urban aerial spraying campaign has not been repeated, despite there having been further incursions of the Painted Apple Moth.

 Perhaps they did listen to the Peoples Inquiry after all?